Phase ordering kinetics of the long-range Ising model

 In Fig.\ \ref{Length}(b) we present the time dependence of the length scale $\ell(t)$ for different $\sigma$.
 Our data clearly indicates that $\alpha$ becomes larger as $\sigma$ decreases.
 Importantly in each case the data follows the theoretically predicted behavior \eqref{Prediction} shown as solid lines, in contradiction with results \cite{gundh2015ordering} reporting $\alpha=1/2$ independent of $\sigma$.
 At the crossover point $\sigma=1$ our data follows the LCA growth with multiplicative logarithmic correction: $(t \ln t)^{\frac{1}{2}}$, albeit a power-law growth with $\alpha>1/2$ cannot unprejudiced be ruled out.
 However, in accordance with \eqref{Prediction} for $\sigma=1.5$ in the post-crossover regime ($\sigma>1$) the growth appears to be $\sim t^{1/2}$, as expected for the NNIM.
 To consolidate the visual validation we also performed for each case least-square fits of prediction \eqref{Prediction} and verified the predicted exponent values \cite{christiansen2018unpublished}.
 In the inset of Fig.\ \ref{Length}(b) we show a plot of the length scale obtained from simulations using different cut-off radii $r_c$ in Eq.\ \eqref{LRIM} for $\sigma=0.6$.
 For the largest $r_c$ the data follows $\sim t^{1/(1+\sigma)}$ behavior as is observed without any cut-off, whereas the cases with smaller $r_c$ obey the LCA law.
 Thus, in conjunction with the previously reported simulation \cite{gundh2015ordering} one can infer that the use of a relatively small $r_c$ make the spins interact only on short range leading to $\sigma$-independent growth exponents.

-To conclude, we have studied the kinetics of ferromagnetic ordering using the long-range Ising model in $d=2$ spatial dimensions via Monte Carlo simulations using a novel method.
-We have introduced a \textit{pseudo heatbath} for the calculation of the local energy that helps to reduce the expensive calculation of local energy involving all the spins at every step.
-Our approach speeds up the simulation by a factor of $\sim 10^3$ compared to the standard way.
+To conclude, we have studied the kinetics of ferromagnetic ordering using the long-range Ising model in $d=2$ spatial dimensions via MC simulations using an efficient method.
+We have introduced the idea of storing the effective field for each spin that helps to reduce the expensive calculation of local energy changes involving all the spins at every step.
+Our approach speeds up the simulation by a factor of $\sim 10^3$ compared to the standard Metropolis algorithm, and is even considerably faster than the efficient kinetic MC method.
 This enables us to simulate systems as big as $2048^2$ spins without using any cut-off radius in the distance-dependent power-law interaction.
 Results obtained from our simulations are the first confirmation of the theoretical prediction in \eqref{Prediction} for the growth laws in the long-range Ising model \cite{bray1994growth,Bray_only,Rutenberg1994}.
 We have also demonstrated that the inappropriate use of a cut-off radius in the local-energy calculation may lead to a different growth exponent, explaining the mismatch between previous simulation results \cite{gundh2015ordering} and theory.